NoumenaDigital/npl-integrations/README.md

 To build and run the project, follow the steps below:

-1. Run `mvn clean install` to build and generate NPL-API and clients.
+1. Run `make install` to build and generate NPL-API and clients.
-2. Run `docker compose up --build -d` to ensure the Python listener service, the Python Streamlit UI and the Typescript React frontend are built in addition to the Engine and its dependencies, then create and start the containers.
+It also builds Python listener service, the Python Streamlit UI and the Typescript React frontend in addition to the Engine and its dependencies.
+2. Run `make up` to create and start the containers.

+To stop the containers, run `make down`.

 ### Service endpoints